DomoApps/domo-developer-portal/docs/Apps/App-Framework/Tools/domo.js.md

 > #### Prerequisites
 >
-> If you are not proficient at programming using JavaScript then please find a tutorial to gain this knowledge before proceeding.
+> If you are new to JavaScript programming, we recommend reviewing a JavaScript tutorial before proceeding.
+A basic understanding of JavaScript is required to use domo.js effectively.

-The `domo.js` library provides some convenient utilities for building custom Apps.
-The documentation below will give further instructions on how each of these major utilities are used in building a custom App.
+The `domo.js` library provides convenient utilities for building Custom Apps.
+The documentation below provides instructions on how to use each of these major utilities when building a Custom App.

 ### Installation

 ---

 There are several ways to install the `domo.js` library in your Custom App.
-The most common methods are via npm or by including it in your HTML via a script tag.
+The most common methods are using npm or including it in your HTML with a script tag.

 <!--
 type: tab